BlockchainEnergyProject/BlockchainEnergy/doc/README.md

 ### macOS

-Drag Blockchainenergy-Qt to your applications folder, and then run Blockchainenergy-Qt.
+Drag BlockchainEnergy-Qt to your applications folder, and then run BlockchainEnergy-Qt.

 ### Need Help?

-* See the documentation at the [Blockchainenergy Wiki](https://github.com/Blockchainenergy-Project/Blockchainenergy/wiki) for help and more information.
+* See the documentation at the [BlockchainEnergy Wiki](https://github.com/BlockchainEnergy-Project/BlockchainEnergy/wiki) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Blockchainenergy Forum](http://forum.blockchainenergy.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [BlockchainEnergy Forum](http://forum.blockchainenergy.org/).
 * Join our Discord server [Discord Server](https://discord.blockchainenergy.org)

 Building
 ---------------------
-The following are developer notes on how to build Blockchainenergy Core on your native platform.
+The following are developer notes on how to build BlockchainEnergy Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)